sandreae/anu-ansible/README.md

 - Raspberry Pi OS or similar with default `pi` user and ssh enabled
 - hifiberry or pisound soundcards
 - ANU custom HAT (contact noiseorchestramcr AT gmail . com if you want one)
+- build the version of JackTrip you want to use and replace the existing build (v1.3.0) in `files/jacktrip` with your own

 ## Config